Guide · Estate inventory

 Swedish authorities

 If the deceased or an heir lived in Sweden, certificates are also needed from there.
-From 1991 onwards, Skatteverket provides the certificate.
-Older records are held by Riksarkivet.
+From 1 July 1991 onwards, Skatteverket provides the certificate.
+Records from before that date are held by Riksarkivet.

 How do you know what to order?